kjetilkl/motiflab-plugins/README.md

 This repository contains various templates that can be used as a starting point to easily create new plugins of different types for [MotifLab](https://www.motiflab.org).

 To begin, clone this repository to your local computer and change into the directory for the plugin type you want to create.
-Follow the instructions in README file of that directory.
+Follow the instructions in the README file of that directory.

 ## Templates